These states have implemented stay-at-home orders. Here's what that means for you - Local News 8

 As the US grapples with the rapid spread of the novel coronavirus that has the health care system at a tipping point, a growing number of states are ordering their residents to stay at home.

-By the end of this week, when all 23 current state orders take effect, more than 50% of the US population will be officially urged to stay home.
+By the end of this week, when at least 25 state orders will have taken effect, more than 50% of the US population will be officially urged to stay home.

 These are the states that have implemented stay-at-home orders.
 CNN will update the list as more come in.